fars-fede-fire/clever_api/README.md

 # Clever API
-Custom component for Clever EV charger
+Home Assistant custom component for Clever EV charger

 First flow screen is your Clever email
 Second flow screen is your Clever email and second line is the conformation URL.